Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 * When testing in different browers I wanted to make sure all feature and style look and functioned the same.
 This is important so that the user can have the same expeerience on any different brower.
 I tested that the page opens and works in browsers: Chrome, Edge, Firefox,and Bing.
 To test the different browsers I used my computer to test Chrome, Edge, Firefox, and bing

 ### Responsiveness
+* By using bootstrap I was able to make sure, the content was view able on all screen sizes with out stretching or overflow.

 ### Validator Testing